nfour/serverless-build-plugin/README.md

 `*** WARNING ***` This is a development release, do not use outside of experimentation.

-This plugin is intended to add flexibility to the serverless build process for serverless 1.0.
+This plugin is intended to add flexibility to the serverless build process for nodejs, under serverless 1.0.

 Currently in testing state.
-To run:
+To try it:
 ```
 npm i
 cd test
 npm i
 export AWS_PROFILE=default
+sls deploy
-sls deploy --method=babel --function=one
+sls deploy function -f one
+sls invoke function -f one
 ```
+`sls deploy` will currently take a while due to packaging everything for the first deployment.

-## BUILD METHODS
+## METHODS

 There are two ways to build:
 - **Bundling**
     - This will preserve the existing source filestructure and potentially any non-excluded files.
     - Optionally, each JS file in babel'ed and uglified individually
 - **Build Files**
-    - With this method, specify a file (or let it default)
+    - With this method, specify a file (or let it default to a `webpack.config.js`)
-    - The file can return a string, a stream or a webpack.config.js
+    - The file can return a string, a stream or a `webpack.config.js` object
-    - If the file exports a default function, its return value will instead be used as above
+    - If the file exports a default function, its return value will instead be used, as above
-    - Webpack configs will be executed, and their output injected into the zip
+    - Webpack configs will be executed, and their output injected into the zip, including `externals` modules
     - Strings & streams will be piped into a `handler.js`

 ## CONFIGURATION